QuDPy: A Python-Based Tool For Computing Ultrafast Non-linear Optical Responses: Example Calculations

 The system-setup can be accomplished using the \verb|System()| command provided in the \verb|QuDPy| package e.g. a custom system with Hamiltonian \verb|Hd|, light-matter interaction operator \verb|A|, dipole operator \verb|mud|, collapse operator list \verb|c_ops| and density matrix \verb|rho|, can be created by

-This is provided as utility routine for setting up the system and its associate quantum Fock space.
+This is provided as utility routine for setting up the system and its associate quantum Fock space (that depends on the basis used to define Hamiltonian and interaction operator).
 We next provide two worked examples to illustrate how to use our code for performing spectral simulations.